datamol-io/molfeat/docs/releasing.md

 3. Confirm that the repository secret `PYPI_API_TOKEN` contains a valid PyPI token authorized for `molfeat`.
 The workflow checks that the secret is present but cannot validate its scope without contacting PyPI.
 4. Confirm tests pass with published dependencies.
-Datamol 0.12.5 is sufficient;
-   Molfeat does not need to wait for the Datamol maintenance release.
+Datamol 0.13.0 or newer is required and is available from PyPI.

 ## Run the release action